How to Choose the Best Blogging Platform in 2023 (Free Guide)

 - It doesn’t offer any customer support.
 Users have to rely on forums.

-- Design is too old school and simple.
+- The design is too old-school and simple.

-It is entirely free of cost and doesn’t even offer any paid plans.
+It is free of cost and doesn’t offer any paid plans.

-- Discussion Forums: People leverage its discussion forum features to have discussions on a plethora of subjects that matter.
+- Discussion Forums: People leverage its discussion forum features to discuss many subjects that matter.
 It is a great feature to incite engagement of users with your blog.

 - HTML Editing: Users can easily customize the look and feel of your Tumblr microblogging platform as it allows HTML editing.
-It also allows you to use custom domain names.
+It also allows you to use a custom domain name.

-- Dashboard: It offers a simple dashboard to leverage all the features of Tumblr easily.
+- Dashboard: It offers a simple dashboard to leverage all of Tumblr’s features efficiently.

 - Share Multimedia: Tumblr is a great platform to share memes and jokes through pictures and videos.
 You can quickly create a post and share it.

-- All its features, including messaging, design, and settings, are in easy reach to enable users to post blogs at a lightning-fast speed.
+- All its features, including messaging, design, and settings, are within easy reach to enable users to post blogs at a lightning-fast speed.

 - Apart from customization through HTML, users can also leverage its healthy bank of themes to customize the look and feel of the blog.